 Windows computers can be directly connected to printers and scanners.
 You will be able to print directly from your computer to a connected printer, without your documents going via the Cloud.

-Winner: Windows Computers for offering the flexibility to print directly to a connected computer and also via the internet (in case you want to).
+Winner: Windows Computers for offering the flexibility to print directly to a connected computer and also via the internet.